-Surrounded on three sides by the Alps and bordering France and Italy, Piedmont also boasts sparkling lakes and produces some of the country’s top gastronomic delicacies and fine wines like Barolo.
+Surrounded on three sides by the Alps, Piedmont also boasts sparkling lakes and produces some of the country’s top gastronomic delicacies, like the famous white truffles from Alba, and fine wines, like Barolo.
 The stylish capital, Turin, is fit for royalty.
-Piedmont is famous for its white truffle which comes from Alba.

 Dramatically set against the amphitheatre of the Alps, Turin (Torino) is the capital of Piedmont and economic powerhouse of the north.
 Famous as the home of Fiat, it is also an understated, graceful city with splendid museums and beautiful Baroque architecture.
 And, as the former seat of the Royal House of Savoy, it has stately buildings, elegant boulevards, palaces and piazze built for kings and queens.

 As well as boasting more than 40 museums, it is a design and contemporary art capital of Italy.
 And, for a slice of the dolce vita, Turin is a gourmet paradise and birthplace of the Italian cinema, long before lights first flickered in Rome‘s Cinecittà studios.
 Soaring above the rooftops is the city’s icon – the spire of the Mole Antonelliana, home to the fascinating National Museum of Cinema.
 The city hosts the annual International Torino Film Festival – Italy’s largest film festival after Venice.